Stone Sculpture (c.30,000 BCE - present)

 If petroglyphs (including the extraordinary cultural phenomena known as cupules) constitute the world's oldest art, stone sculpture is the oldest mobiliary (portable) art.
 For instance, the Stone Age sculptural effigies known as the Venus of Berekhat Ram (basalt) and the Venus of Tan-Tan (quartzite) are at least 200,000 years old, while the limestone figurine known as the Venus of Willendorf dates from around 30,000 BCE.
 One reason we know about these examples of prehistoric art, is precisely because they were fashioned out of a weather-resistant material like stone.
 Of course, wood carving and also ivory carving are equally traditional, but wood is too perishable, while ivory and animal bones are only useful for certain types of small-scale figures.
 As well as being relatively easy to obtain, stone - at least certain types of it - is easy to carve and very durable, without having (like bronze) any great intrinsic value.
 True, marble is much rarer and far more expensive than (say) limestone or sandstone, but marble is a special case and is dealt with separately, see: marble sculpture.
 Another special case, is Megalithic art, whose sculptural reliefs overlap with regular plastic art, but these too are dealt with elsewhere, as is precious stone like Jade (greenstone), which features so widely in Chinese art.
 Up until the 20th century, almost all the greatest sculptors would have practiced stone carving before progressing onto marble or bronze sculpture, while some, like the eminent Irish artist Seamus Murphy (1907-1975), spent their whole lives sculpting in stone.
 Stone sculpture really dazzled during the cathedral and abbey building programs in the era of Romanesque sculpture (c.1000-1200 CE) and Gothic Sculpture (c.1150-1300), since which time it has gradually declined, except for the carving of the extraordinary Moai tuff sculptures (c.1250-1500) at Rano Raraku, Easter Island.
 Despite its decline, stone, along with steel, remains the foremost medium for large-scale outdoor works, as exemplified by the Women's Titanic Memorial (1931, Washington DC), by Gertrude Vanderbilt Whitney.
 See also: How to Appreciate Sculpture.
 For later works, please see: How to Appreciate Modern Sculpture.

-Leaving aside the earlier but more controversial effigies, and the flat engravings seen in paleolithic rock art, the first prehistoric sculpture in stone was the series of Venus figurines which began appearing across Europe from about 30,000 BCE.
-They included: The French Venus of Monpazier (Green Steatite), the Italian Venus of Savignano (Greenish-yellow Serpentine), the Russian limestone Venus of Kostenky, the Russian Venus of Garagino (basalt), and the Swiss Venuses of Engen and Monruz/Neuchatel (both carved in jet stone).
-Neolithic stone sculpture has also been discovered in various parts of Central and Eastern Europe, including Turkey (see the animal reliefs at Gobekli Tepe c.9000 BCE) and Serbia (see the Fish God of Lepenski Vir c.5000 BCE, National Museum, Belgrade).
+Leaving aside the earlier but more controversial effigies, and the flat engravings seen in Paleolithic rock art, the first prehistoric sculpture in stone was the series of Venus figurines which began appearing across Europe from about 30,000 BCE.
+They include: the Austrian Venus of Galgenberg (also known as the Stratzing Figurine), the French Venus of Monpazier (Steatite), the Italian Venus of Savignano (Serpentine), the Russian Venus of Gagarino (basalt), and the Swiss Venuses of Engen and Monruz/Neuchatel (both carved in jet stone).
+Friezes of stone relief sculpture were also a popular feature of Paleolithic cave art, as exemplified by those at Cap Blanc, Roc de Sers and Roc-aux-Sorciers.
+Examples of Neolithic stone sculpture have also been discovered in various parts of Central and Eastern Europe, including Turkey (see the animal reliefs at Gobekli Tepe c.9000 BCE) and Serbia (see the Fish God of Lepenski Vir c.5000 BCE, National Museum, Belgrade).
 See also: Ancient art.

 Egyptian sculpture also made full use of stone in both statues and reliefs - see, for instance, the sandstone Statue of Akhenaten (c.1350 BCE), and the greywacke Psametek Protected by Hathor Cow (c.550 BCE) both in the Egyptian Museum, Cairo - as well as monumental works like the Great Sphinx at Giza (c.2575-2465 BCE).
 Stone was also used heavily in Ancient Persian art and also in Mesopotamian art and Mesopotamian sculpture.
-Indeed, stone masons and craftsmen from these ancient cultures are believed to have been a key influence on Greek sculpture, notably the less sophisticated style of Archaic Greek sculpture (c.650-480 BCE), as in the limestone statue known as "The Auxerre Kore" (c.630 BCE, Louvre).
+See for instance the Human-headed Winged Bull and Lion (859 BCE) from Ashurnasirpal's palace at Nimrud, a typical example of Assyrian art (c.1500-612 BCE).
+Stone masons and craftsmen from these ancient cultures are believed to have been a key influence on Greek sculpture, notably the less sophisticated style of Archaic Greek sculpture (c.650-480 BCE), as in the limestone statue known as "The Auxerre Kore" (c.630 BCE, Louvre).
 Thereafter most 3-D Greek art, including that of the Parthenon, created during the glorious golden age of High Classical Greek sculpture (450-400 BCE), was made out of marble or bronze.
 An exception was the 100-foot high Colossus of Rhodes - a huge statue of the god Helios, built on the island of Rhodes by Chares of Lindos about 280 BCE, during the era of Hellenistic Greek sculpture.
 Deemed one of the Seven Wonders of the Ancient World, it was made from stone (and earth) decorated with bronze plates.
 Before its rickety structure collapsed in 226 BCE, following an earthquake - it was one of the greatest sculptures ever seen.

 The use of stone sculpture was widespread during the Roman Empire, which made full propaganda use of items like portrait busts of the Emperor, as well as historical stone reliefs such as Trajan's Colum (106-113, Rome), designed by Apollodorus of Damascus; the frieze on the Ara Pacis Augustae (13-9 BCE), the frieze on the Column of Marcus Aurelius (c.180-193 CE), and the reliefs on the Arch of Constantine (312-15 CE).
 Stone sculpture was also a decorative motif of Christian sarcophagi, during the era of early Christian art (c.150-550).